shopware/admin-api-reference/docs/concepts/endpoint-structure/writing-entities/product-data.md

 Refer to [Product Management](../../../guides/quick-start/02-product-management.md) section of this guide to get an overview of how the product data is handled.

-Next, let us understand more about how media, variants and etc are handled for product entity.
+Next, let us understand more about how media, variants etc. are handled for the product entity.

-## Media handling
+## Media Management

 > **Upload media resources**
 >
-> Please go to our guide on [Media Handling](../media-handling.md) to get detailed information on uploading media.
+> Please go to our guide on [Media Management](../media-handling.md) to get detailed information on uploading media.
 The section below only deals with the data model e.g. setting covers or ordering images.

 Media of products are maintained via the association `product.media` and `product.cover`.
 The `product.media` association is a `one-to-many` association on the `product_media` entity.
 To assign a media to a product, a new `product_media` entity must be created, in which the foreign key for the corresponding `media` entity is defined.
 In addition to the foreign key, a `position` can be specified, which defines the display order.